 This oasis of life on Davis Bank, boosted by man, will result in lots of contacts with wild organisms, which will inspire other challenges.
 Sea breams, for example, will come and crunch mussels.
 Dolphins, seals or other marine mammals will also be attracted and could bring the final touch.
 Indeed, those particular species can be formed (educated) to select wild fish shoals in the surroundings and gather them into settled nets for this purpose.

-They have proven on several places on earth to be very collaborative in hunting down fish together with mankind, in Brazil, in Mauritania and in Myanmar as well.
+These marine mammals have proven on several places on earth to be very collaborative in hunting down fish together with mankind, in Brazil, in Mauritania and in Myanmar as well.
 These symbiotic bonds are lasting since generations, even since the 15th century in Mauritania, and are based on trusting relationships between individuals who do well out of it together.
-Combined with dophins' ability to recognize geometric figures, demonstrated on a daily basis in marine parks, can be used to herd schools of targeted fish species towards prepared fishing nets.
+Combined with dophins' ability to recognize figures and colors, as demonstrated on a daily basis in marine parks, their goodwill could effectively be used to herd schools of targeted fish species towards prepared fishing nets.

 This could be the solution to avoid today’s fisheries’ bycatch and stop their too large energy spending that makes them economically unsustainable without subsidies.
 We need to change our old hunter habits and imagine new possibilities to take advantage of our oceans AND preserve them.
 We can start settling the "Far Wet" on Davis Bank because of its ideal environment, but there are lots of seamounts awaiting us until this technology has been validated.